Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 We observe that the SELECT–SWAP QROM implementation introduces a substantial gate and qubit overhead.
-Although the WH-QROM formulation reduces this cost by more than 25 orders of magnitude, the resulting total $T$-count remains prohibitively large.
+Although WH-QROM reduces this cost by more than 25 orders of magnitude, the resulting total T-count remains prohibitively large.
 The significant QROM cost reported in Table~\ref{tab:M30} for the PES primarily originates from the total number of grid points at which the surface would nominally be evaluated.
 However, the vast majority of these points correspond to configurations associated with very high energies.
 For this reason, the number of unique PES values that must actually be loaded via QROM is expected to be several orders of magnitude smaller.
 Moreover, any intrinsic structure or smoothness present in the PES could be further exploited to reduce the effective QROM cost.

-In addition to \textit{crude} model, where all modes are coupled simultaneously, we present in Table~\ref{tab:M30} WH-QROM resource estimates under a more physically realistic scenario (denoted as \textit{reduced}).
+For this reason, in addition to \textit{crude} model, where all modes are coupled simultaneously, we present in Table~\ref{tab:M30} WH-QROM resource estimates under a more physically realistic scenario (denoted as \textit{reduced}).
 Further reductions are however needed and possible.
 Most molecular systems can be accurately described with coupling lengths lower than the total number of modes~\cite{Schrder2024}.
-A HDMR PES that couples up to four modes is most commonly adopted in classical computation.
+A LMR PES that couples up to four modes is most commonly adopted in classical computation.
 Extending beyond this coupling length quickly becomes intractable.
 We consider a molecular system comprising 30 vibrational modes, with couplings that include up to $L = 6$ modes simultaneously, which should suffice even for a highly anharmonic or floppy molecule.
 No SOP form of the PES is assumed.
-We show resource estimation for the case of $R=1000$ terms in the $L=6$ non-SOP coupled PEs in Tables~\ref{tab:10cm},\ref{tab:1cm}.
+We show resource estimation for QPE for the case of $R=1000$ terms in the $L=6$ non-SOP coupled PESs in Table~\ref{tab:1cm}.